 • The ineffective, two-dimensional nature of e-communication (for instance, how easy it is to misread context and tone).

-As California legislators consider whether or not to standardize virtual visitation in family law, they’ll need to examine some of these legitimate drawbacks, and analyze whether these technologies hinder—rather than actually help—parents and children foster deep, meaningful relationships.
+As California legislators consider standardizing virtual visitation in family law, they’ll need to examine some of these legitimate drawbacks.
+They must analyze whether these technologies hinder parents and children from fostering deep, meaningful relationships, rather than actually help them.

 They are also drawbacks that you should discuss with your family law attorney, if you and your spouse are considering making virtual visitation a part of your parenting plan.